Is there a redundancy looming? Have you just been tapped on the shoulder and told you’re no longer needed? Have you been given the proverbial boot?

 3. Consider carefully what you are saying verbally and in writing

 It is tempting to save time by sending out the same generic resume and cover letter for every job application, but if you find you are not getting a positive response, this could be the reason.
 If you’re not getting the reaction you hope for when talking about your next step, what you’re saying could be the problem.

 WHAT TO DO: Your resume and cover letter often are the first point of contact with the screener, so tailor them effectively for each and every role.
 (See breakout for tips on how to spruce up a resume).
 Take time to prepare a strong positioning statement so if anyone asks “So, why are you looking for a job?”, or “Why should we hire you?”, you have a good answer ready.

 4. Analyse how you look (online and in person) – your brand

 Amidst all the scouring of job ads and sending off applications, it is easy to overlook the image you are projecting to others.
 Potential employers may be able to view your LinkedIn profile and other social media sites and will form an opinion of you before that first handshake.

 WHAT TO DO: Do your research to find out what will be appropriate attire for the interview and on the job.
 First impressions are so important and you only get a few seconds to make them, so think about what others will see when you walk into a room.
 On social media, be smart and discreet.
 Position yourself honestly and professionally.

-- Figure out the most effective job search strategies
+5. Identify the most effective job search strategies

 There is a natural temptation to focus mainly on advertised roles, but this is really only one part of the story and it may not always be the one that will get you’re the required result.